aiguy110/mj_pdf_reader/README.md

 - [x] Fixed the (very annoying) issue with full screen mode being lost when the screen gets rotated.
 - [x] Added the functionality to restore the zoom level when rotating the device via a Snackbar prompt
 - [x] Removed WhatsNew dependency (https://github.com/TonnyL/WhatsNew)
-- [x] Fixed light / dark theming consistency problem by removing the ability to choose many different themes for the app. (in theory it could be add, but I don't want to spend time on it)
+- [x] Fixed light / dark theming consistency problem by removing the ability to choose many different themes for the app. (in theory it could be added, but I don't want to spend time on it)
 - [x] Made the already unholy code further from cleanliness.
-(I went along with style, I really should refactor it)
+(I went along with style, it really needs to be refactored)

 ## Authors and acknowledgment
 - MJ PDF Reader is made by @mudlej.